-Edward Imeson Horsman opened a toy company in New York city, NY USA (1865-present) and became a leader in the toy (and especially dolls) industry.
+In 1865, Edward Imeson Horsman started a toy and doll company in New York City and became a leader in the doll industry.

 Some Horsman doll markings:

 What's your 'Horsman' worth?
 Here are some recently sold items (USA).

 |1930s Doll Composition 25 Happy Baby||09/2019||$474.49|

 |Rare 1960 S 9 Patti Clone Peggy Doll In||08/2019||$461.00|